deeplearning4j/deeplearning4j/tutorials.md

 # Deep Learning Tutorials

-Welcome to our Tutorials page.
-If you are just getting started with Deep Learning, and DeepLearning4J these tutorials will help clarify some of the concepts.
-Image recognition, Text processing and Classification examples are provided here.
-Some of the examples provide a written introduction along with code, while others over a screencast with voice of the code being written.
-Enjoy !
+Welcome to our deep-learning tutorials page.
+If you are just getting started with deep learning and Deeplearning4j, these tutorials will help clarify some of the concepts you will need to build neural networks.
+Image recognition, text processing and classification examples are provided here.
+Some of the examples include a written introduction along with code, while others include a screencast with voice over of the code being written.
+Enjoy!

 ## Basic Neural Networks